JDsmile/gpt_oa/src/OA_1/README.md

 };

 const handleToggleComplete = (id) => {
-// BUG: Marking tasks as complete doesn't work. const updatedTasks = tasks.map((task) => {
+// FIX: this should be done using the immutable approach const updatedTasks = tasks.map((task) => {
 if (task.id === id) {
-task.completed = !task.completed; // This mutates the state directly
+task.completed = !task.completed;
 }
 return task;
 });